hypre-space/hypredrive/docs/joss/paper.md

 Solving sparse linear systems of equations is an essential problem for many application codes in computational science and engineering (CSE).
-Commonly used mathematical libraries for tackling these problems are @trilinos, PETSc @[petsc] and @hypre.
-The first two provide means of quickly testing different solution strategies via input files, while such a capability is missing in *hypre*. *Hypredrive* aims to fill this gap by providing a simple and user-friendly interface to *hypre*.
-Particularly, inspired by the solver composability support in PETSc via `.petscrc` files [@petscrc] and the flexible configuration framework used in spack [@spack], *hypredrive* allows users to easily configure and switch solver options in *hypre* through input files in @YAML format, making experimentation with different solver techniques more accessible to researchers and software developers who work with numerical simulation codes.
+Commonly used mathematical libraries for addressing these problems include @trilinos, PETSc [@petsc] and @hypre.
+The first two allow for quick testing of different solution strategies through input files, a feature that *hypre* currently lacks. *Hypredrive* aims to fill this gap by providing a simple and user-friendly interface to *hypre*.
+Inspired by the solver composability support in PETSc via `.petscrc` files [@petscrc] and the flexible configuration framework used in spack [@spack], *hypredrive* allows users to easily configure and switch solver options in *hypre* through input files in @YAML format, making experimentation with different solver techniques more accessible to researchers and software developers who work with numerical simulation codes.

 # Statement of need